Tips for Your Assessment Centre Group Exercise (2023)

-Rest up – Try not to work late into the night running through the tips for your assessment center group exercise.
+Rest up – Try not to work late into the night running through the tips for your assessment centre group exercise.
 Make sure you get enough sleep, drink plenty of water and ensure you have a substantial meal before setting off.

 Practice stress-management techniques – A small amount of adrenalin on the day is a good thing, but you will need to keep your anxiety to a comfortable level.
-There are some great mindfulness and relaxation apps to help center and relax the mind ahead of the big day.
+There are some great mindfulness and relaxation apps to help centre and relax the mind ahead of the big day.

-Once you have navigated these tips for your assessment center group exercise, the only thing left to do is enjoy the experience.
+Once you have navigated these tips for your assessment centre group exercise, the only thing left to do is enjoy the experience.
 After all, it is a great opportunity to meet new people, put your interpersonal skills to the test, and discover more about yourself.